bittorf/ekuku-search/README.md

 ### What is it?
 A desktop search engine for your private files,
-everything works offline, it never uses online-services.
+everything works offline, it never uses the internet.

 ### How does it work?
-Scan a directory, extract and enrich metadata, store it
+Scan given directory, extract and enrich metadata, store it
-in database, make it searchable.
+in a database and make it searchable.
 Also looks inside archives.

 ### Looking into archives or bundles
 It uncompresses archives, or archives in archives.